osuushi/osuushi.github.com/_posts/2013-10-28-optimization.md

 The alpha image is grayscale with no alpha, but canvas doesn't believe in grayscale.
 When we draw the image into the canvas, it gets converted into RGBA.
-When we call `getImageData`, we get a buffer containing those RGBA values end to end, as RGBARGBARGBARGBARGBARGBA.
+When we call `getImageData`, we get a buffer containing those RGBA values end to end, as RGBARGBARGBARGBARGBARGBA (gesundheit).
 Each of those RGB values contains the value we want A to be, and each A value is equal to 255.

 Here's where the tolerable side effect comes in: we don't care at all what the RGB values are in our result.
 So instead of meticulously copying into the alpha values, we can simply *shift* the array